abdultolba/nizam/README.md

 # Or if psql not on host:
 docker exec -it nizam_postgres psql -U myuser -d mydb

+# For MySQL:
+nizam mysql

+# Resolves to:
+mysql -h localhost -P 3306 -u myuser -pmypass mydb

+# Or if mysql not on host:
+docker exec -it nizam_mysql mysql -u myuser -h localhost -pmypass mydb
 ```

 ## Development & Operations Tools 🛠️